 Other help is also available:

 Blue Badge scheme

 The Blue Badge scheme is a disabled parking permit that allows people who are registered to park closer to where they need to go.
 For information on the Blue Badge scheme visit the Disabled Person Car Badge page.

 If you, or someone who lives with you, need a room, an extra bathroom or kitchen, or extra space in your property because you use a wheelchair indoors, you may be entitled to a reduced council tax bill.

-For more information see our Council Tax pages.
+For more information see our Discounts and Exemption pages.